ShouTakanohashi/DS_Project_Graphene_Optimization/README.md

 Review the quantity and price of graphene as of 2025.

+Review the methods to produce graphene as of 2025.

+Review the major suppliers of graphene (companies) as of 2025.

+Review what kind of graphene is/are applicable for EV batteries.

+Review the graphene quality requirement for EV batteries production (if any).

+Review how the use of graphene instead of graphite improve performance of battery (if any).

+Review the factors that inhibit large-scale production of graphene.

-Quantify the target goal for how much graphene should be produced for large scale commercial application in EV batteries.
+Quantify the target goal for how much graphene should be produced for large scale commercial application in EV batteries by 2030 (or 2035 0r 2040).

-Quantify how much investments and subsidiary should be made on graphene suppliers to enable large scale commercial applications.
+Quantify how much investments and subsidiary should be made on graphene suppliers to enable large scale commercial applications by 2030 (or 2035 or 2040).

 ## 3. Literature Review